 After Salamina (which is not a popular tourist destination), the closest and the largest of the Saronic Island is Aegina – and it has a lot to offer day-trippers.

 The ferry from Piraeus Port only takes 30 minutes and it drops you right in the town that’s full of seafood restaurants and shops selling local produce (pistachio nuts are a speciality).

 But as you travel out from the town, you’ll find gorgeous and relaxed beaches like Marathonas, or quiet coastal towns like Agia Marina.

 The most important landmark on Aegina, though, is the Temple of Aphaia, a huge monument at the top of a hill that looks out across the water to the mainland (it’s considered part of a trilogy with the Acropolis and the Temple of Poseidon at Cape Sounion).

-Beyond the remains of Ancient Greek, there are also historic monasteries, and even famous old olive groves – more than you’ll be able to fit into a single day.
+Beyond the remains of Ancient Greece, there are also historic monasteries, and even famous old olive groves – more than you’ll be able to fit into a single day.

 If you’re organising it yourself, I suggest booking your ferry ticket in advance here.
 There’s this excellent organised day trip to Aegina that I would recommend, or I’ll mention shortly some boat tours that visit multiple islands.

 Of all the Saronic Islands, I am comfortable declaring that Hydra is the prettiest.
 It’s not just the way the verdant forest rolls down the slopes to the cliffs of the coastline, and it’s not just the way the main town sits so perfectly within a bay.

 It’s also because Hydra has no motorised vehicles, so it’s so calm and peaceful without the constant noise of traffic.
 Although there are donkeys and horses to get around, most people just walk, and it means you take in your surroundings in more detail.